juniorsundarCasual/TGT/vault/volume-4.chapter-276.md

 The girl chewed her food thoroughly and gulped down a mouthful of water and released an uncharacteristic sigh of contentment, the first sign of any emotion apart from dour apathy or cautiousness.

 "So, what's your plan?"
 Markus asked.
 "Back at the wreckage, I didn't see anyone else apart from the driver.
-Are you parent's okay?"
+Are your parent's okay?"

 The girl's hand paused, before she revealed, "I don't have any parents."

 Markus hummed in contemplation.
 All signs indicated that it was a lie.
 No orphan could produce so much currency as she did yesterday.
 Most probably, she was a runaway.
 What was she running away from?
 Markus had many more questions with the intention of probing the girl's background.
 But ultimately he decided to go down another path.

 "I can empathise," Markus said.
 "I don't have parents either - I'm an orphan, you see.
 Though I'm lucky to have a matron who raised me, a Master that guides and cares for me, siblings to support me, and a Junior Sister who worries after me.
-It wasn't always that peachy though.
+It wasn't always that peachy.
 I used to live in the streets as a child; begging, mostly.
 I won't bore you with the details, but needless to say, I am grateful that all of these people became a part of my life.
-They save me from a terrible life."
+They saved me from a terrible fate."

 Markus noticed a deprecating sneer flash past the girl's face while he was talking about his family - a common sign of a person jaded by the world after experiencing irreconcilable familial hardships of their own.